 - To add a geoprocessing tool to your model, make sure the model view is active, then start typing to search for a tool.
-A list of search results will display in the Add Tools To Model dialog.
-Double click a tool to add it to the model.
-Alternatively, you can drag and drop a geoprocessing tool into the model from the Geoprocessing pane or Catalog pane.
+A list of search results will display on the Add Tools To Model dialog box.
+Double-click a tool to add it to the model.
+Alternatively, you can drag a geoprocessing tool into the model from the Geoprocessing pane or Catalog pane.

-The tool is added to the model and typically displays as a gray rectangle, indicating the tool is not yet ready to run.
-In addition to the tool, any derived data variables that will be created by the tool are also displayed in the model diagram.
+The tool is added to the model and typically appears as a gray rectangle, indicating the tool is not yet ready to run.
+In addition to the tool, any output data variables that will be created by the tool also appear in the model diagram.

 Connect data and tools

-Geoprocessing models are all about connecting data and tools into processes.
+Geoprocessing models allow connecting of data and tools into processes.
 You must specify which data variables in the model should be processed by which geoprocessing tools.

-- Connect the data variables you added to the model directly to a tool by drawing a connection between them, then choose the tool parameter to connect the variable to.
+- Connect the data variables you added to the model directly to a tool by drawing a connection between them, then choose the tool parameter to which to connect the variable.
 You can connect the output of one tool as input to another tool.

-A connection line is drawn between the data variable and tool.
+A connection line is drawn between the data variable and the tool.

 Change tool parameters

-Just like when you run a geoprocessing tool in the Geoprocessing pane, tools in ModelBuilder have required and optional parameters.
+Just as when you run a geoprocessing tool in the Geoprocessing pane, tools in ModelBuilder have required and optional parameters.
 Required parameters must be specified for the tool to run within your model.